-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 1, 2015
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 4, 2018

-TO THE SHAREHOLDERS OF UTAH MEDICAL PRODUCTS, INC.
+TO THE STOCKHOLDERS OF UTAH MEDICAL PRODUCTS, INC.

-The Annual Meeting of Shareholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 1, 2015, at 12:00 noon local time, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 4, 2018, at 12:00 noon local time, for the following purposes:

-- (1) To elect two directors to serve terms expiring at the 2018 Annual Meeting and until successors are elected and qualified; - (2) To ratify the selection of Jones Simkins LLC as the Company's independent public accounting firm for the year ending December 31, 2015; and - (3) To hold an advisory vote on the Company's executive compensation program.
+- (1) To elect two directors to serve terms expiring at the 2021 Annual Meeting and until successors are elected and qualified; - (2) To ratify the selection of Jones Simkins LLC as the Company's independent public accounting firm for the year ending December 31, 2018; - (3) To hold an advisory vote on the Company's executive compensation program; and - (4) To vote on a shareholder proposal requesting that the Company adopt a majority voting standard in uncontested director elections.

-UTMD's Board of Directors recommends a vote "FOR" the nominated directors, whose backgrounds are described in the accompanying Proxy Statement, and "FOR" the other proposals.
+UTMD's Board of Directors recommends a vote "FOR" the nominated directors, whose backgrounds are described in the accompanying Proxy Statement, "FOR" the ratification of Jones Simkins and in support of the Company's executive compensation program, and "AGAINST" the shareholder proposal.

-Only shareholders of record at the close of business on February 27, 2015 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on March 2, 2018 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.

-This Proxy Statement and form of proxy are being first furnished to shareholders of the Company on approximately March 31, 2015.
+This Proxy Statement and form of proxy are being first furnished to stockholders of the Company on approximately April 3, 2018.

-THE ATTENDANCE AT AND/OR VOTE OF EACH SHAREHOLDER AT THE ANNUAL MEETING IS IMPORTANT, AND EACH SHAREHOLDER IS ENCOURAGED TO ATTEND.
+THE ATTENDANCE AT AND/OR VOTE OF EACH STOCKHOLDER AT THE ANNUAL MEETING IS IMPORTANT, AND EACH STOCKHOLDER IS ENCOURAGED TO ATTEND.